-Parameter Entity/Actor Specification Device scanner interface.
-Shall be stored in Patient Size field (0010,1020) in the DICOM image header, as per DICOM standard.
-Patient height shall be specifiable with 3 significant digits.
-Patient height shall be transferrable directly from measurement device into scanner by electronic, HIS/RIS, or other means, bypassing all operator entry, but still permitting operator correction.
-Administered Radionuclide Acquisition Device Shall be able to accept the radionuclide type (i.e., F-18) from the DICOM Modality Worklist either from the NM/PET Protocol Context, if present, or by deriving it from the Requested Procedure Code via a locally configurable tables of values.
+C A niform Phantom Analysis 7 Parameter Entity/Actor Specification • Administered Radionuclide Acquisition Device Shall be able to accept the radionuclide type (i.e., F-18) from the DICOM Modality Worklist either from the NM/PET Protocol Context, if present, or by deriving it from the Requested Procedure Code via a locally configurable tables of values.
 Shall be able to enter the radionuclide type (i.e., F-18) by operator entry into the scanner interface.
-Shall be recorded in Radionuclide Code Sequence (0054,0300) in the DICOM image header (e.g., (C-111A1, SRT, "18Fluorine")).
-Shall be able to accept the radionuclide type (i.e., F-18) directly from the measurement device (dose calibrator) or management system, using the Sup 159 Radiopharmaceutical Administration Radiation Dose Report bypassing all operator entry, but still permitting operator correction.
-Administered Radiotracer Acquisition Device Shall be able to record the specific radiotracer as supplied by operator entry into the scanner interface.
-Shall be recorded in Radionuclide Code Sequence field (0054,0300) in the DICOM image header, e.g., (C-B1031, SRT, "Fluorodeoxyglucose F 18 ").
-Administered Radiotracer radioactivity Acquisition Device Shall be able to enter the administered radioactivity, in both MBq and mCi, as supplied by operator entry into the scanner interface.
+Shall be recorded in Radionuclide Code Sequence (0054,0300) in the DICOM image header (e.g., (C-111A1, SRT, "18Fluorine")). , Shall be able to accept the radionuclide type (i.e., F-18) directly from the measurement device (dose calibrator) or management system, using the Sup 159 Radiopharmaceutical Administration Radiation Dose Report bypassing all operator entry, but still permitting operator correction. : Administered Radiotracer Acquisition Device Shall be able to record the specific radiotracer as supplied by operator entry into the scanner interface.
+Shall be recorded in Radionuclide Code Sequence field (0054,0300) in the DICOM image header, e.g., (C-B1031, SRT, "Fluorodeoxyglucose F 18 "). ı Administered Radiotracer radioactivity Acquisition Device Shall be able to enter the administered radioactivity, in both MBq and mCi, as supplied by operator entry into the scanner interface.
 Shall be recorded in Radionuclide Total Dose field (0018,1074) in the DICOM image header in Bq.
-Shall be able to record with separate entry fields on scanner interface: (1) the pre-injection 18F-Amyloid tracer radioactivity (2) time of measurement of pre-injection 18F-Amyloid tracer radioactivity (3) the residual activity after injection (4) time of measurement the residual radioactivity after injection Shall automatically calculate the administered radioactivity and store in the Radionuclide Total Dose field (0018,1074) in the DICOM image header.
-Alternatively, shall be able to receive this information as per DICOM
+Shall be able to record with separate entry fields on scanner interface: the pre-injection 18F-Amyloid tracer radioactivity time of measurement of pre-injection 18F-Amyloid tracer radioactivity the residual activity after injection time of measurement the residual radioactivity after injection Shall automatically calculate the administered radioactivity and store in the Radionuclide Total Dose field (0018,1074) in the DICOM image header.
+Alternatively, shall be able to receive this information as per DICOM Supplement 159.
+Patient Administered Radiotracer radioactivity information shall be transferred directly from measurement device into scanner by electronic, HIS/RIS, or other means, bypassing all operator entry, but still permitting operator correction.